-- In Ace Attorney Investigations 2, it takes until the very end of the fifth case for Edgeworth to realize that maybe the best friend of the first case's victim might be somehow connected to events.
+- In Ace Attorney Investigations 2, it takes until the very end of the fifth case for Edgeworth to realize that maybe the best friend of the second case's victim might be somehow connected to events.
 Pretty justifiable, as in this case 'events' meant multiple kidnappings, manipulating two high-level law enforcement officers into committing murder, and hiring an assassin to kill a president.
 Said best friend was a clown.

 - Persona4: No one but the most Genre Savvy could have seen Adachi as the murderer.
 But you, the player character, are also called under suspicion with your snooping around but the main detective can't believe that the guy who's helping him raise his daughter would do such a thing.

 - In a meta example, Kalas in the first Baten Kaitos game.
 Few players would expect to be betrayed by the main character.

 - He's an example in-universe, too, as none of the other characters ever suspected he could be the spy (likely to avoid tipping off the player) even though he never gives any particularly strong reasons as to why he's helping with the quest in the first place.